 Making Medium-Rare Prime Rib Into Well Done Prime Rib

 My family is very vocal about the “right” cook on a piece of meat.
-My parents are both from Western Canada and my dad is a cook.
-That said, there are many people who don’t want to eat their meat rare, or even medium rare… or even medium.
+My parents are both from Western Canada and my dad is a professional cook.
+That said, there are many people who don’t want to eat their meat rare, or even medium rare… or even medium (or even medium well).

 For those of you wanting your meat cooked perfectly, access to the beautifully flavourful outside and end cut of the roast, but still needing to serve your loved ones meat that is cooked more, I give you my solution.
 (Which I came up with on my own, only to find out it’s a long-standing technique in professional kitchens.)